AlexYH-Chen/Text-Mining-Data-Story/README.md

 - Friends, family, life achievement are the most common source of happiness across all groups.

 ### Prerequisites
 Since the project was built in R. The latest version of R is needed.
-Installation of R packages tidyverse, tidytext, DT, scales,  wordcloud2, gridExtra, ngram, ggplot2, igraph, ggraph, grid is also needed.
+Installation of R packages such as tidyverse, tidytext, DT, scales,  wordcloud2, gridExtra, ngram, ggplot2, igraph, ggraph, grid is also needed.

 ### Author
 Alexander Chen